Demystifying Strokes

 A stroke is basically an attack on the brain.
 It occurs when a blockage or hemorrhage disrupts the flow of blood to the brain, the control center of the nervous system, cutting off the vital supply of oxygen and nutrients.
 The very name “stroke” underscores it acts quickly, causing the average person to lose about 1.9 million brain cells for every minute the condition goes untreated.
 Once the brain cells die, the abilities to move, speak, think, and control other body functions are often impaired—at least temporarily.

 Stroke is one of the leading causes of long-term adult disability, affecting about 795,000 people in the U.S. each year.
 And it particularly targets the older population, with half of all strokes occurring in people over age 75 and one-third in those over 85.
+About 140,000 people die annually from strokes.
 In addition to being an ageist disease, it’s sexist—more likely to affect men 75 and younger, though women who have strokes are more likely to suffer lasting disabilities or to die from them.
+There is good news, though: the number of people in the United States dying of a heart attack each year has dropped from 1 in 2 to now 1 in 8.5.

 But the hopeful news is that because of recent medical innovations, strokes can now be prevented and treated.